-The Africa-China Reporting Project (ACRP), hosted at the Centre for Journalism of the University of the Witwatersrand in Johannesburg, aims to improve the quality of reporting on Africa-China issues by providing facilitation and capacity building for journalists via reporting grants, workshops and other opportunities.
-The ACRP facilitates journalists to investigate complex dynamics and uncover untold stories, with an emphasis on on-the-ground impact and perspectives to illustrate how the lives of the people of Africa are changing amid the comprehensive phenomenon of Africa-China interactions.
+The Project offers reporting grants, workshops and other opportunities to journalists and encourages collaborations to investigate complex dynamics and uncover untold stories, with an emphasis on on-the-ground impact and perspectives to illustrate how the lives of the people of Africa are changing amid the comprehensive phenomenon of Africa-China interactions.

-Visit the How to apply for a grant page for guidelines on how to apply for reporting grants, or see Opportunities to keep up to date with all the ACRP’s new opportunities for journalists such as workshops and calls for applications.
-See Investigations for the latest Africa-China journalism supported by the ACRP.
+Please follow our latest published features, events and other news at our website africachinareporting.com.
+Visit the How to apply for a grant page for guidelines on how to apply for reporting grants, or see Opportunities for journalists to keep up to date with all the Project’s new opportunities, such as workshops and calls for applications.

 Please find the Africa-China Reporting Project on the following platforms: